sakamies/built-in-accessibility/README.md

 I've focused mainly on elements that directly affect user interaction.
 Many points concern only screen readers on the surface, but using native elements ensures that pages are better machine readable too.
 There may be a lot of different ways these elements are meaningful, like for SEO or performance, but I'm focusing on user interactions and accessibility here.

+The focus is also more on the current state of affairs in browsers, not the ideal situation according to specs.

 This article is not made to discourage you making custom implementations.
 It is is more a list of considerations that you might want to keep in mind and to help show what you can get from native elements.
-Some of these features you might want to enhance or replace in your own custom implementations.
+Some of these features you might even want to enhance or replace in your own custom implementations.

 I don't know all of this by heart and research takes time.
 Please send in suggestions.
 What do you think is missing?